GATERAGE/aglm/README.md

 # model UIUX.py is currently broken... under active development<br />
+# integration with MASTERMIND RAGE is underway<br />
+# current working install is x2.install with uiux2.py<br />
+# extrapolating the build to integrate MASTERMIND rational engine<br />
 # based on the working <a href="https://github.com/pythaiml/automindx">Professor Coderphreak model</a><br />
 # Autonomous General Learning Model is a hybridization of MASTERMIND aGLM with RAGE from codephreak<br />